theNewDynamic/oregonsadventurecoast.com/content/event/annual-oregon-coast-music-festival.md

 ---
 ![The 80 Member Festival Orchestra fills Marshfield High with souring sounds.](/img/ocma-pops-concert-frankprice-web.jpg "The Annual Oregon Coast Music Festival in Coos Bay - Photo by Frank Price")

-#### **The 45th Oregon Coast Music Festival is Coming Soon!**
+#### **The 45th Oregon Coast Music Festival will fill us up with stunning music in July.**

 {{< spacer 50 >}}

 You'll find a heady mix of classical and jazz art forms, taking place at venues around the Coos Bay area such as Shore Acres State Park Garden, the OIMB Boat House, stunning Mingus Park, plus a host of free seminars at the Southwest Oregon Community College.
-Enjoy two full weeks of outstanding music culminating with the Festival Orchestra performing three concerts in Marshfield High's Auditorium.
+Enjoy two full weeks of outstanding music culminating with the 80-member Festival Orchestra performing three concerts in Marshfield High's Auditorium.
 The festival features music director James Paul at the helm and Adam Stern featured at the seminars.

 {{< spacer 50 >}}